White-label mobile wallet apps: Their importance for banks

 But the role of mobile wallets extends beyond just payments.
 “I’d actually broaden the definition of a mobile wallet to include the non-payments use cases as well,” says Jumaane.
 “A white-label app serving as a mobile wallet can include things like Personal Finance Management (PFM) features to help support customers with managing their spending, personal ID, event tickets and boarding passes, for example.”

 “Apple Pay and Google Pay have significant market share in countries like the UK, compared to using cash or card.
-And there are many other local payment methods across Europe, including Bizmo in Spain, Swish in Sweden and TWINT in Switzerland,” notes Jumaane.
+And there are many other local payment methods across Europe, including Bizum in Spain, Swish in Sweden and TWINT in Switzerland,” notes Jumaane.
 “But white-label solutions give banks the opportunity to compete in this space and offer their customers a comprehensive, branded mobile wallet.”

 This multifunctional aspect of mobile wallets is a topic of ongoing discussion within the industry.
 “I think the definition of what a mobile wallet is will continue to be debated as the wallet’s capabilities continue to evolve,” says Jumaane.
 “Depending on who you ask, you’ll always get a different answer!”